cyclus/cyclus.github.com/source/kernel/style_guide.rst

 <http://fuelcycle.org/cyclus/api/>`_ and `cycamore
 <http://fuelcycle.org/cycamore/api/>`_.
 These pages will be updated nightly.

-Documentation is a make target in the cmake build system.
+Documentation is a make target in the CMake build system.
 Documentation will automatically be built when you `make all`.
 You can build only the documentation by running `make cyclusdoc` instead of `make all` or `make`.